dqian3/DOM-BFT/README.md

 ```
 bazel build //test/...
 ```
-The files starting with `test_` are actualy gtest tests for various components that I've built.
+The files starting with `test_` are gtest files for various components that I've built.
-There are also a few experimental "sandbox" programs that serve as examples of usage.

 ## Basic Docker Setup